 And don’t even get me started on the crappy gatefold cardboard sleeves these things came in.
 I hadn’t even taken the shrink wrap off IV and it was already beat up.
 Thankfully, Amoeba Records in L.A., where I bought both CDs, also carry CD jewel cases for just such an emergency.

-In the end, while the remastered versions of Led Zeppelin fourth album and Houses Of The Holy are worth getting, the deluxe editions leave a lot to be desired.
+while the remastered versions of Led Zeppelin fourth album and Houses Of The Holy are worth getting, the deluxe editions leave a lot to be desired.
 Sure, the instrumental versions of “The Battle Of Evermore” and “Going To California” are keepers, but two cool tunes out of sixteen isn’t great.

 IV (deluxe edition): 6.5/10